reactjs/react.dev/src/content/reference/react-dom/components/form.md

 Displaying a form submission error message before the JavaScript bundle loads for progressive enhancement requires that:

 1. `<form>` be rendered by a [Server Component](/reference/rsc/use-client)
-1. the function passed to the `<form>`'s `action` prop be a [Server Action](/reference/rsc/use-server)
+1. the function passed to the `<form>`'s `action` prop be a [Server Function](/reference/rsc/server-functions)
 1. the `useActionState` Hook be used to display the error message

-`useActionState` takes two parameters: a [Server Action](/reference/rsc/use-server) and an initial state. `useActionState` returns two values, a state variable and an action.
+`useActionState` takes two parameters: a [Server Function](/reference/rsc/server-functions) and an initial state. `useActionState` returns two values, a state variable and an action.
 The action returned by `useActionState` should be passed to the `action` prop of the form.
-The state variable returned by `useActionState` can be used to displayed an error message.
-The value returned by the [Server Action](/reference/rsc/use-server) passed to `useActionState` will be used to update the state variable.
+The state variable returned by `useActionState` can be used to display an error message.
+The value returned by the Server Function passed to `useActionState` will be used to update the state variable.

 <Sandpack>